 Now that we were both willing to cut back on expenses and go crazy on our debt, the budgeting process was fairly simple.

-Since I travel a lot for work, this was helpful for us to stay on the same page at all times with what we had left to spend.
 She didn’t have to remember to tell me she bought something out of the clothing budget because I could just see it when I logged in.

 Sold Unnecessary Stuff